MAXSTRENGTH.org

 Picture

-Last spring we changed Max over to a VOCSN, the new multi-function ventilator from Ventec Life Systems which also includes Oxygen concentrator, Cough assist, Suction, and Nebulizer.
+Last spring we changed Max over to a VOCSN, the new multi-function ventilator from Ventec Life Systems which also includes Oxygen concentrator (**but see caveat below**), Cough assist, Suction, and Nebulizer.
 (That's right, VOCSN is an acronym.)

 After eight years of carrying a Trilogy vent, T70 CoughAssist, and Easy Go Vac suction (all x2, since we never leave home without backups), we were ready to consolidate.